Do you need IEC health insurance? Our partner, BestQuote, compares the leading insurance providers to find the best rates. Get a free quote!

 By Indira Duarte

 Travel insurance protects you from expenses that could otherwise reach thousands of dollars.
-Key benefits include:
+Key benefits might include:

 Missed departure cover helps pay for extra transport and accommodation costs if you miss your flight, train, or bus due to circumstances outside your control.